howsoai/platform-installation-examples/performance/README.md

 ## Overview

-This guide covers performance considerations for the Howso Platform.
-It does not cover writing client-side code, i.e. use of chunk scaling, etc - it does cover other aspects of a performance client.
+This guide covers performance considerations for the Howso Platform and client installation.

 ## TLDR
 Use a dedicated Kubernetes cluster for Howso Platform.
 Increase the size of NATS, Redis, Postgres.
 Use cluster autoscaling.
-Run from a large dedicated client machine.
+Run workloads from a large dedicated client machine.

 ## Cluster Configuration